dmbarbour/glas/docs/GlasObject.md

 Glas values can be encoded using just inline branch, stem, and leaf nodes.
 Offsets support structure sharing, indexing, and organization within the binary.
 Offsets are encoded as a varnat (see below) and are always positive, thus it's impossible to directly represent a cycle.

 Escaped nodes are always parsed the same way: a varnat operator directly followed by the inline argument node.
 The operator indicates how to interpret the argument.
 For example, an escape might interpret an argument as a stowage or module reference, logically replacing the escape node by the referent's value.

-### Varnat Encoding

-The varnat encoding favored by Glas Object uses a prefix `(1)*0` to encode the total number of bytes, reminiscent of UTF-8 but .
-For example:

-        0xxxxxxx
-        10xxxxxx xxxxxxxx
-        110xxxxx xxxxxxxx xxxxxxxx
-        1110xxxx xxxxxxxx xxxxxxxx xxxxxxxx

-This gives us 7 data bits per byte.
-To ensure a lexicographic order of numbers, overlong encodings aren't permitted.
-Glas Object varnats are interpreted to start at 1 (we don't use zeroes).

-        00000000    1
-        00000001    2
-        00000010    3
-        ...
-        01111111    128

-In practice, varnats are unlikely to use more than four bytes in Glas Objects.
-At some point in the range above a few megabytes, use of stowage references becomes superior to using ever larger binaries.

 ### Escapes